 Cover of Our Lady of Perpetual Realness, Cason Sharpe’s début story collection.
 Metatron, 2017.
 Interview by Kyla Jamieson Get to Know is an interview series designed to introduce you to our favourite writers and contributors by way of questions that...

-We received so many amazing pieces of writing for this year’s contest.
-We’re excited and honoured to announce the winners of this year’s Creative Nonfiction Contest, as selected by Alicia Elliott!
-You can read all three pieces in our Winter issue 56.2, so be sure to pick up a copy!
+We received so many amazing poems for this year’s contest.
+We’re excited and honoured to announce the winners of this year’s Pacific Spirit Poetry Prize, as selected by Aisha Sasha John!
+You can read all three pieces in our Spring issue 56.3, so make sure to order a copy!

 This new year will be full of amazing things, and one of them is an extension to the Jacob Zilber Prize for Short Fiction Contest!
 The new extended deadline is January 31, 2018, so read up on what our...